Catamounts report for preseason practice Wednesday

-Todd Herman was promoted to Associate Head Coach in August, 2014.
-He joined the staff, under Head Coach Chad Miller, on April 10, 2010 and is currently entering his seventh season with the team.
+Todd Herman was promoted to Associate Head Coach in August 2014.
+He joined the staff, under Head Coach Chad Miller, on April 10, 2010, and is currently entering his eight season with the team.

 Herman joins Chad Miller - the Catamount program's third head coach all-time.